LITUATUI/pushevs.com/content/posts/max/2024-06-05-may-2024-tesla-model-y-back-on-top-in-sweden.md

 ---
-title: "May 2024 - Tesla Model Y is back on top"
+title: "May 2024 - Tesla Model Y is back on top in Sweden"
-slug: "may-2024-tesla-model-y-back-on-top"
+slug: "may-2024-tesla-model-y-back-on-top-in-sweden"
 authors: "maximilianholland"
 date: "2024-06-05"
 categories: